Joypolis: Yokohama

 The first flagship Joypolis theme park was located in Yokohama, opening on July 20, 1994.
 It was the second park to launch under Sega's "Amusement Theme Park" concept after the Osaka ATC Galbo venue in Osaka, which had opened three months previously.
 Initially exceeding its expected revenue and visitor number targets, it lagged behind after its flagship status was superseded by the larger Tokyo branch.

 The venue reopened as Joypolis H. Factory on July 25, 1999 as part of a partnership with media personality and comedian Hiromi.
 Due to restructurings at Sega, the venue closed permanently on 28 February 2001.
 Nearby facilities, including on-site McDonald's outlets, initially continued to operate.

 The building formerly housing the park was subsequently used as a warehouse, before being demolished to make way for an apartment block.

 Niigata

 On 9 December 1995, the second Joypolis venue opened in Chūō-ku, Niigata City.
 Sega transitioned the operating rights of the park to an outside company, Magic City Co, Ltd. in April 1998, due to poor performance after its first year.

-The park was rebranded by the new operators as Magic City @Niigata Joypolis, featuring an electronic card payment system, and having most of its virtual attractions replaced with standard theme park rides.
+The park was rebranded by the new operators as Magic City @ Niigata Joypolis, featuring an electronic card payment system, and having most of its virtual attractions replaced with standard arcade rides.
 It closed permanently after further management issues on January 16, 2001.

 The building that formerly housed the park later became part of the Bandai City Billboard Place entertainment complex and was renamed the BP2, consisting of retail stores on the first and second floors (including a branch of the Niigata City Manga / Anime Information Center) and a cinema on the third floor.